2022 Vintage and Single Quinta Vintage Ports

 I have been rather late in tasting the 2022 Ports, most of which were released earlier in the year.
 Covid rather got in the way at the end of June, leaving me unable to taste properly for two months.
 Thankfully I am now back on track and I have manged to taste many of the wines twice or more since the early part of the year, thereby confirming my impressions.

 Some background: 2022 was a challenging year in the vineyard, shaped by extreme heat and drought.
 It began with a very dry winter followed by heavy rain in March.
 Thereafter the spring and summer were abnormally dry with frequent heatwaves, starting in early June with the so-called ‘queima de Santo António’ (‘Santo Antonio burn’).
 July 2022 was the hottest since 1931 with nine days over 40°C, the temperature peaking at 47°C in Pinhão on 14 July.
 Port grapes were being harvested in late August, by which time ‘the vines were looking brown and tired’ in the words of David Guimaraens of the Fladgate Partnership.
 At the Symington family’s Quinta do Vesúvio grapes were already being trodden on 29 August, the earliest in the history of the estate.
 The grapes were small but healthy with low acidity levels but very little in the way of raisinisation.
 Temperatures dropped in early September and vineyards at higher altitudes (350 metres and above) ripened well.
 Then from the second week of the month it rained on and off for ten days.
 Early-picked Tinta Roriz and Touriga Nacional showed well but Touriga Franca took longer to ripen.
 As a result ripening was uneven, with grapes ranging from very ripe to green all at the same time.
 Consequently there was variation in quality, even within the same quinta.
 Careful selection was paramount.
 A handful of shippers opted for a full declaration (namely Niepoort [whose wine I haven’t tasted], Barros, Cálem, Messias and Offley) but for the majority it is a single quinta vintage.
 Quinta do Vesúvio released two wines, a single quinta vintage and the site-specific Capela do Vesúvio.
 Where information has been provided I have included background details.
 The wines are listed in order of scoring.
+Quinta do Noval and Quinta do Noval Nacional 2022 can be found in a separate entry.

 Quinta do Vesúvio 2022 ****/*****